|

 Challenge: Confusion about commands and expectations.

-Tip: Use the same word for commands consistently, and ensure everyone in the household is on board with the same terminology and training approach.
+Tip: Use the same word for commands consistently, and ensure everyone in the household is on the same page with the terminology and training approach.

 Mistake to avoid: Inconsistency can confuse your puppy.
 Be as uniform as possible in your training.